TalaJallad/reading-notes/Read06.md

 ## Literal Notion
 * this is the easiest way to create objects.
-* keys are seperated from their values with a colon.
+* keys are separated from their values with a colon.
-* We can access properties and methods of an object usin the **dot notion**: nameofobject.nameofmethod/property
+* We can access properties and methods of an object using the **dot notion**: nameofobject.nameofmethod/property

-*The dot in the syntax above is called a *member operater*: this means that the method/property is a member of the object.
+*The dot in the syntax above is called a *member operator*: this means that the method/property is a member of the object.

 # The Document Object Model (DOM)
 * It is a set of rules that specifies how we can access and edit a live website.